Emirates Capital Asset Management (ECAM)

 German 10 year Bund Yield

 German 10 year treasury yields bottomed in early 2020 during the depths of the European Covid shutdowns.
-They have rebounded strongly on inflation concerns and are now challenging 2013 highs.
+They rebounded in a parabolic manner into Oct, 2023 before their recent decline.
+This past week yields closed above the 52 week moving average and below resistance @ 2.89%.

 Japanese 10 year Treasury Yield